UniSignIn Press What to do in Google's post-TCF enforcement era

 Paid subscription model

-Publishers have to adopt strategy urgently to respond to this major change.
-This includes paid membership and subscription, donation and paywall.
+Publishers have to adopt a new strategy urgently to respond to this major change in the market.
+This includes paid membership and subscriptions, donations and paywalls.

 Paid subscription has been proved by the New York Times as a revenue strategy for years.
 Substack has also proved people like to pay for valuable content instead of seeing personalised targeting ads.